berndverst/nylasn1-external-warning-plugin/README.md

 This is an extension to visually warn you that a given thread contains participants from external domains.

 Note: This version may be broken / unusable due to ongoing development.
-Please see the (stable branch)[https://github.com/berndverst/nylasn1-external-warning-plugin/tree/stable].
+Please see the [stable branch](https://github.com/berndverst/nylasn1-external-warning-plugin/tree/stable).

 Limitations:
 - Does not update when thread is updated.